Mayukhdeb/euro_project_old/README.txt

 train_model.py

->> I really dont know much about how it works from it's core, line by line

-		but I know how to tweak a few of the parameters

->> it's based on "alexnet" made by a russian guy back in 2012

->> alexnet is a flexible CNN which I used for my "image sorting model"

 >>  EPOCHS = the number of cycles/ number of times the neural network will go through the complete
     training data to train itself.

 >> LR = learning rate

->> there is also a "validation set" of 200 frames on which the neural network tests itself after every epoch
+>> there is also a "validation set" of 200 frames on which the NN tests itself after every epoch